Abdelrahmanmohamed6/Attendance-System-using-face-recognition-in-Real-time/README.md

 ### System Functions

-  1-detect face and meassure similarties between all users faces on database .
+  1-detect face and meassure similarties between all users faces on database .\n

   2-record attendence for user on realtime database.